 NOTE II: The language in (b)(1) above actually reads: "If any person required to make a return..."
 I left the "required to make a return" phrase out and saved it for this note because some folks get hung up on this qualifying language.
 They should not; the "math" here is straightforward:

-If someone IS "required", it is because he or she has had more than the exemption amount of "income", really IS required to make a return, and gets the benefit of the provisions above (any actual dispute obliges the agency to produce and sign an SFR, and in the absence of that, the original return is acknowledged as valid).
+If someone IS "required", it is because he or she has had more than the exemption amount of "income", really IS required to make a return, and gets the benefit of the provisions above (any actual dispute obliges the agency to produce and sign a 6020(b) return, and in the absence of that, the original return is acknowledged as valid).
 If a person ISN'T "required", it is because he or she has NOT had more than the exemption amount of "income" and the provisions above DON'T apply-- but at the same time his or her return claiming all withheld or paid-in amounts is legitimate and valid (in the sense being discussed here).
-If the tax agency wants to say that the person DID have more than the exemption amount of "income", and dispute his or her claim, it thereby calls upon itself the 6020(b) provisions and again must make its dispute by way of a signed SFR.
+If the tax agency wants to say that the person DID have more than the exemption amount of "income", and dispute his or her claim, it thereby calls upon itself the 6020(b) provisions and again must make its dispute by way of a signed and sworn return.

 Which some will find of interest...